alphagov/cdn-acceptance-tests/README.md

 - always call `ResetBackendsInOrder()` at the beginning of each test to ensure that all of the backends are running and have their handlers reset from previous tests.
+- use the helpers such as `NewUniqueEdgeGET()` and `RoundTripCheckError()` which do a lot of the work, such as error checking, for you.
-- Define static inputs such as "number of requests" or "time between requests" at the beginning of the test so that they're easy to locate.
+- define static inputs such as "number of requests" or "time between requests" at the beginning of the test so that they're easy to locate.
 Use constants where possible to indicate that they won't be changed at runtime.